-All cases are in federal court or in a state court governed by rules identical to the Federal Rules of Evidence.
-Names are tied (in obvious ways) to the role someone plays in the Hypo.
+The case is in federal court and governed by the Federal Rules of Evidence and appropriate federal statutes.
+Names are tied in obvious ways to the role someone plays in the Hypo.
 Thus:

 Name begins with V: Victim

-Name begins with W: Witness who testifies at trial (may be multiple)
+Name begins with W: Witness who is not party but testifies at trial (may be multiple)

 Name begins with C: Character in the underlying real-world drama who will not be a witness

 Read the facts carefully.
 Some of the information is provided in the form of a trial transcript, so you have to parse out what was said to find the key facts.
 All necessary facts are provided; if some fact is not provided, that means it is not necessary to the analysis.
 You may draw appropriate conclusions and inferences from the absence of a fact.
 Do not assume facts and do not fight the facts you are given.

 Read the questions carefully.
 Answer only the question asked.
 The questions and issues to be drawn out of each question are straightforward.
 Do not look for tricks or hidden balls.

 You may write up to 175 words on each question.
 That is an intentionally wide figure to give you maximum room to write, although you probably will not (and should not need to) write that much on many questions Do not feel that you must write to the limit on every question; if you can give a complete answer in fewer words, do so.
 Save your words.
 Avoid throat clearing. (“The issue is” “As the Court, I would find . . .”
 “The defendant will argue . . .”).
 Jump right into your answer.
 Write as you would in making an oral objection or argument or decision at trial.
 If asked to be a party or the court, don’t begin with “the party is likely to argue” or “the court is likely to find.”
 You are the party or the court, so just answer.
 If asked to reach a conclusion, do so.
 Do not italicize or bold or underline words you want the reader to see; the reader can figure it out.